HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 </figure>

 ###### Strict exception handling
-It was essential to handle and recover errors that cause harmful results strictly because this system was trained in real environment.
+It was essential to handle and recover errors that cause harmful results because this system was trained in real environment.
 I handled many abnormal situations like twisted guidewire and path deviation by excessive manipulation.
 Communication manipulator exception was another serious handling point because it could lead system procedure to be halted.